hassony2/kinetics_i3d_pytorch/README.md

 You can also generate both in one run by using both flags simultaneously `python i3d_tf_to_pt.py --rgb --flow`.

+This simple version does not take advantage of the uneven padding used in tensorflow but is therefore compatible with pytorch 0.2

 ## Demo

 There is a slight drift in the weights that impacts the predictions, however, it seems to only marginally affect the final predictions, and therefore, the converted weights should serve as a valid initialization for further finetuning.